calcmogul/controls-engineering-in-frc/README.md

 Any other results that are good for background but are unnecessary should be included in an appendix.

-Import equations from discretization Wikipedia page into "Going digital" chapter.
-* Method of discretizing A and B at once for on-the-fly discretization
-* Discretization of stochastic process matrices

 The referenced derivations for the Kalman filter could be added as an appendix since they aren't that long.
 Does referencing them help the book at all?